zeidon/zeidon-joe/WhatIsZeidon.md

 ## Full Development-cycle

-* *DB Design* - Zeidon's ER Diagrammer and LOD tool help the developer design the DB and how it will be accessed.
+* *DB Design* - Zeidon's ER Diagrammer and LOD tool helps you design the DB and how it will be accessed.
 * *Implementation* - Zeidon's DSL make it easy to write complex queries and implement business logic.
 * *Debugging* - The Object Browser lets the developer view the data loaded into objects instances.

-## Better Control of Joins
+## Better Control over DB Optimization

-## Sane Lazy Loading
+The context of the logical object makes it easier to tailor DB optimization like joins and lazy loading to the problem.
+For more details on the different options for optimization see wiki page on [improving performance](https://github.com/DeegC/zeidon-joe/wiki/Improving-Performance).

 ## Logical Data Locking
+Logical objects give fine-grained control over what ER entities can be updated.
+This usually allows for simpler locking in situations that can lead to race conditions when updating data.
+See the "Locking" section in the [Qual Walk Through](QuickWalkThrough.html) for an example.

 ## Trivial Asynchronous DB Loads
 Asynchronous loads are trivial with Zeidon.
 Simply add the ".synchronous" qualification to the activate.
 The call will return immediately; the first time the view is used it will block until the load has finished.